-They look at my wedding photography on this website and they can see that my work is different to “the traditional wedding photographer”, but I sometimes have to explain my thought processes and methods for obtaining the images that I do get for my clients.
-When I say “me”, I really mean “we”.
-There are other wedding photojournalists out there of course, and the pure ones, like me, will probably all relay very similar stories and paradigms.
+You may look at my wedding photography on this website and see that my work is different to “the traditional wedding photographer”, but I sometimes have to explain my thought processes and methods for obtaining the images that I do get for my clients.

 This genre of photography has several different names; wedding photojournalism, documentary wedding photography and reportage wedding photography.
-I don’t believe there is any difference between the three names, apart from, perhaps, what the bridal magazines see as the fashionable way to describe natural, story telling wedding photography.
+I don’t believe there is any difference between the three names generally, apart from, perhaps, what the bridal magazines see as the fashionable way to describe natural, story telling wedding photography.

 A documentary wedding photographer is story teller, through pictures.
 It’s very straight forward, but not particularly an easy art to do well.
 You will see a lot of wedding photographers out there that declare themselves “documentary wedding photographers”, but their website is full of directed and posed images, with the odd candid photograph thrown in for good measure (that is not wedding photojournalism).

 For me, an image absolutely has to have context and tell a story to the viewer.
-The following image was shot at a very recent wedding.
+The following image was shot at a wedding a few years back.
 Its far from traditional.
 A traditional wedding photograph of the bride and groom leaving the church in the car would perhaps be a posed image from inside the car, the bride and groom grinning out the back window with champagne in their hands or even a close up of the “just married” slogan on the back.
-The image, to me, represents everything that documentary wedding photography should.

 Documentary Wedding Photography is all about capturing the moment and following the passion of the day.
 I go after moments that appeal to me from the inside and I strive to capture the emotions and energy of the day through the still image.

-I am at my most creative when left to roam around the wedding capturing those perfect shots of you and your guests.
+As that Documentary Wedding Photographer, I am at my most creative when left to roam around the wedding capturing those perfect shots of you and your guests.
 The moments you may never even have noticed happening during the wedding day itself.
 Weddings that have reams of formal and group shots will disable my ability to capture those images.
-I appreciate that most weddings need some form of formal photography, but I strongly encourage my clients to not have more than five group shots.
-Any more, and it breaks the cohesion of the day and the opportunity for me to fully explore and photograph the wedding.
+I appreciate that most weddings have some form of formal photography, and that’s fine, but I try and keep that to a minimum.
+To much formal photography breaks the cohesion of the day and the opportunity for me to fully explore and photograph the wedding.

 I strive to capture the beauty of the whole day and that includes your guests.
 They are very important people in your life and, once the magic of the wedding is over, it will be the photographs of the day that you will turn to time and time again to relive those moments.

-Wedding Photojournalism and children equal a match made in heaven: Children are a favourite subject of mine at weddings.
-Their expressions and emotions are uninhibited and they always have an innocence and carefree attitude that often make for great photographs.
-This next photograph was taken towards the end of last year at Cripps Barn here in the Cotswolds.
+Wedding Photojournalism and children equal a match made in heaven: Their expressions and emotions are uninhibited and they always have an innocence and carefree attitude that often make for great photographs.

 As a documentary wedding photographer I aim to make your wedding photos vibrant and a memory for generations to come.
 Each and every wedding photograph goes through a precise and technical post processing re-touching exercise.
 I personally edit every one of the selected shots so that you are presented with only the very best photographs of your special day.
 This is all part of my service.